muxinc/simple-local-video-test-server/public/short-form-tests/v2/README.md

 ## Differences from v1

 * The streams in v2/ were generated from the same "fmp4-with-global-sidx" file, but were transcoded to have a keyframe interval of 5sec (300 frames of the 60fps video)
-  * Creating the stream this way means that our segments can be `5.0` seconds long, the exact same as our target duration
+  * Creating the stream this way means that our segments can be `5.0` seconds long, which is nicer math

 ## Path format